Whether you’re planning a family vacation or a work trip, the question of how much to pay a house sitter often weighs on your mind before leaving.

 - Interview Candidates: Conduct thorough interviews with potential house sitters to assess their experience, comfort level with responsibilities, and compatibility with your specific needs.

 - Check References: Always request and verify references from previous employers or homeowners.
 Checking references can provide valuable insights into the house sitter’s reliability and trustworthiness.
+Some house sitting resources like UrbanSitter require all house sitters to pass an annual background check.

 Finding the right balance in house sitting costs